MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Application/sceleton.md

 exit($user-app.run);                                                  # ②
 ```

-① Your UserAppClass inherits from the Application class, so you may decide to have some options for it in this call to `.new()` instead of having everything specified in the UserAppClass.
-For example you could specify the application id here as well as some initialization flags conrolling some behaviour of the application.
+① Your UserAppClass inherits from the Application class (see below), so you may decide to have some options for it in this call to `.new()` instead of having everything specified in the UserAppClass.
+For example you could specify the application id here as well as some initialization flags controlling some behaviour of the application.

 ② Then when all is ready, call `.run()` to start the application.
 When finished, it returns an exit code where you may finish your program with.
 The options and arguments to the application provided on the commandline are processed in the call to `.run()`.